Frequently Asked Questions About Dental Health

 We have a team of inter-disciplinary collaborating dentists in our office to consult with you on our approach to place, treat, monitor and maintain a sustainable level of health through this process.
 We will restore your implant(s) with a precise lab-fabricated crown or bridge to serve you.
 Implants are anchored in the jawbone, where they become part of the bone’s anatomy and support an attractive artificial tooth.

-My dentures slip or slide around in my mouth.
-What is the best way to secure them?
+What is the best way to secure dentures?

 Like a patient that has a need for an implant, we can serve the denture patient with the same excellence in restorative care.
 If you are tired of ill-fitting or slippery dentures or partials, we can offer you a consult to consider implants for a permanent restoration.